 Replacing 32-watt fluorescent tubes with LED products that are designed to use the same fixtures.
 Power consumption varies by manufacturer, but these tubes typically consume between 12 and 18 watts.
 Some require the fluorescent ballast to be bypassed, others are directly compatible, and there are models with a dedicated external driver.

-Advantages of LED Decorative Commercial Outdoor Lighting Over Industrial HID Fixtures
+Advantages of LED Decorative Outdoor Light Fixtures Over Industrial HID Fixtures

 Of course, it is very important to select LED products that match the application.
 An energy audit by a qualified field engineer is a great way to detect promising lighting upgrades and other energy conservation measures, especially in large commercial or industrial facilities.
 Your audit should also include an evaluation of incentive procurement your project might be eligible for.